 - “super senior”, the safest and first one to receive the payouts.
 But, have the lowest interest rate

-- “mezzanine”, moderate risk, and a bit higher interest rate
+- “mezzanine financing”, moderate risk, and a bit higher interest rate

-- “equity”/ ”toxic waste”, junior most tranche, most risky and offers highest interest rate.
+- “equity”/ ”toxic waste”, junior tranche, most risky and offers the highest interest rate.
 The payouts are made after all payouts are made for super senior and mezzanine tranches

 Step #5 – Selling of Tranches to Investors.

 Depending on the risk appetite of various investor groups, these tranches are offered.
 The most senior tranche is often sold to institutions looking for highly-rated instruments, such as pension funds.
 The lowest rated tranches are often retained by the CDO (Collateralized Debt Obligations) issuers.
 This gives the bank, an incentive to monitor the loan.

 Mezzanine tranches are often bought by other banks and financial institutions.